SciSan3631/My-Portfolio/README.md

 # My-Portfolio
-This repository will be acessible to link all of my projects
+This repository will be accessible to link all of my projects